Left-Right Husimi Representation of Chaotic Resonance States: Invariance and Factorization: Phase space representation of resonance states

 \subsection{Quantum maps}

 Quantum maps are well studied in quantum chaos and have a classical counterpart that is a time-discrete dynamical system~\cite{HaaGnuKus2018}.
 For closed quantum maps the dynamics is given by a unitary time-evolution operator $U_\text{cl}$.
 We consider quantum maps with escape for which the time-evolution operator $U$ is non-unitary.
-If the system has a compact phase space, e.g.\ $\Gamma = [0, 1) \times [0, 1)$, $U$ can be represented by an $N \times N$ matrix, where $N$ is the dimension of the Hilbert space~\cite{BerBalTabVor1979, ChaShi1986}.
+If the system has a two-dimensional compact phase space, e.g.\ the torus $\Gamma = [0, 1) \times [0, 1)$, $U$ can be represented by an $N \times N$ matrix, where $N$ is the dimension of the Hilbert space~\cite{BerBalTabVor1979, ChaShi1986}.
 The size $h$ of a Planck cell in phase space is then given by $h = 1/N$.
+Note that this can be straightforwardly generalized to a higher-dimensional phase space.
 The time-evolution operator of the quantum map with escape is given by

 where $\Resc$ is a hermitian reflection operator that models the escape~\cite{SchTwo2004, CasMasShe1999b, NonSch2008, ClaAltBaeKet2019}.

 If the non-unitary time-evolution operator $U$ is also non-normal, i.e. $U^\dagger U \neq UU^\dagger$, the left and right eigenvector of $U$ with the same eigenvalue are not identical.
 A right resonance state $| \uR_n \rangle$, $n=1, \ldots, N$, fulfills